dNamiLab/dNami/doc/usage/quickstart.rst

         # ... as fast as possible!
         with_proc = [2] # mpi proc. topology

-This information is passed to the dNami python interface which allocates the memory based on the computational parameters and prepares a number of useful aliases.
+This information is passed to the dNami Python interface which allocates the memory based on the computational parameters and prepares a number of useful aliases.
 The density, velocity and total energy fields can be filled with the initial conditions via references to the allocated memory.
 Here a half-sine wave perturbation is applied to the density field.
 A uniform velocity field is specified and the total energy is updated with the internal energy computed at fixed pressure corresponding to an entropy perturbation.

 .. code-block:: python